Doctrine of the affections: History and definition

 Another authority also mentions sadness, anger, and jealousy.
-These were attributed to the physiological effects of humors.
+These were attributed to the physiological effects of humours.
 Lorenzo Giacomini (1552–1598) in his Orationi e discorsi defined an affection as "a spiritual movement or operation of the mind in which it is attracted or repelled by an object it has come to know as a result of an imbalance in the animal spirits and vapours that flow continually throughout the body".
 Descartes also proposed that the affections were reliant upon humors.
-Contemporary beliefs were that the humors' consistency or location could be affected by external factors.
+Contemporary beliefs were that the humours' consistency or location could be affected by external factors.
 This allowed for an expectation of contemporary art to have an objective physical effect on its consumer.

 "Affections are not the same as emotions; however, they are a spiritual movement of the mind".

 A prominent Baroque proponent of the Doctrine of the Affections was Johann Mattheson.

 Examples for affects and corresponding musical figures

 The following table cites instructions from Johann Mattheson on how to express affects.